 Additionally, Lorraine writes shorter memoiric works that have appeared in anthologies, including Steeped in the World of Tea, and various journals and webzines such as Cairn, Journeys, Ducts and Recovering the Self: A Journal of Hope and Healing.
 But she doesn’t always write memoir and autobiographical fiction.

 A full-time journalist, Lorraine also enjoys the challenges of writing stories about other people and the issues and forces that impact their lives.
 She has been an editor/reporter in her native New Jersey since 1982, the year she earned her master’s degree in Communications from Fordham University in the Bronx.
 Currently, she writes for the Daily Record, where her feature articles and special series have won national, state, and regional awards.
 Her work has appeared in other Gannett newspapers, including USA Today.
-Lorraine belongs to the Story Circle Network, Women Who Write, the Association of Writers and Writing Programs, Investigative Reporters and Editors, and the National Association of Baby Boomer Women.
+Over the years, Lorraine has belonged to a number of professional organizations, including The International Women's Writing Guild, Women Who Write, the Association of Writers and Writing Programs, and Investigative Reporters and Editors.

 As a peer grief contact for the SIDS Center of New Jersey, Lorraine works one-on-one with bereaved mothers of infants.
 She also is an adviser to the Public Awareness Committee of the International Stillbirth Alliance.